On a B-field transform of generalized complex structures over complex tori

 \end{proposition} \begin{proof} It is easy to check that the ``local'' curvature form $\tilde{\Omega}_{(s,a,q)}^{\tau}$ and the curvature form $\Omega_{(s,a,q)}^{\tau}$ of $\nabla_{(s,a,q)}^{\tau}$ are expressed locally as

 and

 respectively.
 Here, as explained in the above, note that the 2-form

-in the local expression (\ref{loccurv}) is the 1-connection over $\mathcal{G}(I,\mathcal{O},\xi)$ compatible with the 0-connection $\nabla_{\tau}$ (B-field).
-In general, for a given twisted smooth complex vector bundle with a twisted connection, such a twisted connection is an twisted integrable connection on the given twisted smooth complex vector bundle if and only if the (0,2)-part of its curvature form vanishes (see Lemma 2.18 and Lemma 2.19 in \cite{k-htwisted}).
+in the local expression (\ref{loccurv}) is the 1-connection over $\mathcal{G}(I,\mathcal{O},\xi)$ which is compatible with the 0-connection $\nabla_{\tau}$ (a B-field).
+As mentioned in Remark \ref{i_c_r}, for an $\alpha$-twisted smooth complex vector bundle with a twisted connection (this $\alpha$ denotes the 2-cocycle which defines a given gerbe), we call the twisted connection a twisted integrable connection on the $\alpha$-twisted smooth complex vector bundle if the (0,2)-part of its curvature form vanishes (see \cite[Lemma 2.18, Lemma 2.19]{k-htwisted}).
 By direct calculations, the (0,2)-part of $\Omega_{(s,a,q)}^{\tau}$ turns out that